-Since I hit puberty I’ve pretty much always had spots.
-However, I never had acne.
+Since I hit puberty I’ve pretty much always had spots, but I never acne.
 Genetically, my skin is great, it was just these constant painful spots that I couldn’t shift.
-This carried on until my early twenties, when I started working in the skincare industry, and learned that my skin is hella sensitive.
+This carried on until my early twenties, when I started working in the skincare industry, and learned that my skin is actually sensitive.
 It took me two years to get my skin looking like this and I used a lot of products along the way!
 I want to share with you all the products that really helped make a visible difference to my complexion.
 Obviously I didn’t use them at the same time – this is a long journey we’re talking about!

 Again, this was great for a long time (over a year!) and my skin was clear, calm and comfortable.
 I added in REN’s Omega Skin Oil for added hydration and a bit of nourishment, which really helped me to smooth my skin out.
 But then my skin started to look dull and a bit rough.
 I thought it might be the mineral oil in the Skin Recovery Cream – while mineral oil is great for protecting irritated skin, it’s too heavy to be a long term option.
 So when Avene launched their 99% natural, super light, preservative free Tolerance Extreme Emulsion I switched straight away.
 My skin went from ‘ok’ to RADIANT.
 Seriously, I’ll do a blog post on this one soon, as it’s probably one of the best products I’ve ever used on my face.

-As for cleansers – I hate cleansers.
-I find them SO easy to get wrong most either don’t clean properly, or totally strip my skin, and I don’t realise until my skin is either spotty or dried out.
+As for cleansers – I hated cleansers.
+I find them SO easy to get wrong as most either don’t clean properly, or totally strip my skin, and I don’t realise until my skin is either spotty or dried out.
 There are only two cleansers I’ve ever loved, and those are Jurlique Balancing Foaming Cleanser for spring/summer and REN Gentle Cleansing Milk for autumn/winter.
-I’ve tried so many others, but I come back to these every time because they’re the only decent cleansers on the planet, frankly.
-A lot of people favour no-rinse products when they have sensitive skin, but my skin isn’t bothered by tap water anymore.
+I had tried so many others, but these worked for me so incredibly well.
+A lot of people favour no-rinse products when they have sensitive skin, but personally this tap water has never been an issue for me.
 If you’re struggling with your skin though, make sure you keep this in mind.
 I’m picky about make-up removers too – when I was first using the Avene Skin Recovery Cream I really needed to clear my skin out somehow (after using rosehip oil for ages!) so I used their Cleanance Micellar Water.
 This was great – it’s a very effective make-up remover and it really cleared my skin out.
 But it wasn’t something I could use in the winter, or for an extended period of time.
 I didn’t find another make-up remover I liked until I tried Trilogy Make-Up Be Gone Balm, which changed everything.
 It’s so gentle and soothing, but more importantly, so effective.

 Next up; toners and exfoliators!
 The Mario Badescu Botanical Exfoliating Scrub might not be for everyone – I know loads of people with sensitive skin who shudder at the thought of using a physical exfoliator, but I love it.
 Its gel consistency soothes the skin, while the small, gentle particles lift dead skin off without being too abrasive.
 It smells divine, and a tube will last you 6 months at least.
 I’ve tried millions of scrubs and this is the only one that leaves my skin soft but not traumatised.
 Around the same time as I started using the scrub, I added soothing Avene Water into my routine.
 After I finished cleansing I would spray this on and pat dry to remove the mineral compounds in London tap water.
 When my skin was raw and recovering, this was an essential.
 I still use it after I do intense face masks, but I’m happy to report that my skin is strong enough now to be able to skip this step for everyday!
 And finally…everyone’s favourite Pixi Glow Tonic.
 I have a friend with astonishingly sensitive skin, who’s dermatologist got her on a different glycolic acid product a few months ago.
 So when we wandered into the Pixi shop in Covent Garden, she convinced me to try it.
 I took it very slowly, once every three days at first, until now, I’m using it almost once a day.
 After the normal adjustment period, my skin looked incredible.
 And I even feel that it’s become less sensitive?!
 I really recommend giving this stuff a try, literally whatever your skin type.